ocaml-sf/learn-ocaml/docs/tutorials/step-3.md

 	`exercises/sampler-built-in-types` directory (branch: step-3).

-As see previously, you can either give manually both inputs of the tested functions or you can ask the grader to randomly generate inputs.
+As see previously, you can either give manually both inputs of the tested functions or you can ask the grader to automatically generate inputs.

 For built-in types, the grader actually do most of the work for
-you: you only need to precise the number of inputs sets you want to be randomly generated.
+you: you only need to precise the number of inputs sets you want to be generated.

-In the example below, five tests are generated randomly.
+In the example below, five tests are automatically generated.

 ```ocaml
 let exercise_1 =